Arkay-1248/Do-Not-Go-Gentle/Readme.md

 ### Starting up the list
 Open the installation folder and double click on the program called `ModOrganizer.exe`.

+Check out the optionals tab and enable or disable any of them, but maybe read up on them first

 Make sure the dropdown box on the right is set to `SKSE` and press the `Run` button.

 ### In-Game MCM options